 Staff may have access to personal data about pupils and their families which must be kept confidential at all times and only shared when legally permissible to do so and in the interest of the CYP.
 Records should only be shared with those who have a legitimate professional need to see them.
 Staff should never use confidential or personal information about a CYP or her/his family for their own, or others advantage (including that of partners, friends, relatives or other organisations).
 Information must never be used to intimidate, humiliate, or embarrass the child.
 Confidential information should never be used casually in conversation or shared with any person other than on a need-to-know basis.
-In circumstances where the CYP's identity does not need to be disclosed the information about a CYP, for example when abuse is alleged or suspected.
+In circumstances where the CYP's identity does not need to be disclosed the information should be used anonymously.
+There are some circumstances in which a member of staff may be expected to share information about a CYP, for example when abuse is alleged or suspected.
 In such cases, individuals have a responsibility to pass information on without delay, but only to those with designated safeguarding responsibilities or to statutory services.
 If a CYP, or their parent / carer makes a disclosure regarding abuse or neglect, the member of staff should follow our school safeguarding procedures.